DmitryBogomolov/webgl-playground/README.md

 play-solid.svg, pause-solid.svg
 Downloaded from https://fontawesome.com/search?o=r&c=media-playback&s=solid.

-///
+### TODO

-TODO
+- camera - mouse+keyboard

-camera - mouse+keyboard
+- camera - some visual controls? rgb-arrows?
-camera - some visual controls? rgb-arrows
+- use html webpack plugin properly (first - check how it is used now)

-use html webpack plugin properly
+- switch to WebGL2

-keep query parameters in links (can it be properly done?)
+- service worker for fetched content (in static bundle)